dev-jaswanth/Freshers-Bootcamp-2024/DIP_Article.md

 ### 4.1 Decoupling High-Level and Low-Level Modules

 Through DIP provides several advantages like:
-- Reduced Dependencies
+- **Reduced Dependencies**
-- Isolation of Changes
+- **Isolation of Changes**
-- Parallel Development
+- **Parallel Development**
-- Enhanced Maintainability
+- **Enhanced Maintainability**
-- Long-Term Adaptability and reduced fragility.
+- **Long-Term Adaptability and reduced fragility**.

 ### 4.2 Facilitating Testability and Mocking

-- Isolation of High-Level Modules: The abstraction allows you to isolate the high-level modules during testing by substituting real implementations with mock objects or stubs.
+- **Isolation of High-Level Modules:** The abstraction allows you to isolate the high-level modules during testing by substituting real implementations with mock objects or stubs.
-- Mocking for Unit Testing: Mocking involves creating simulated objects that mimic the behavior of real components.
+- **Mocking for Unit Testing:** Mocking involves creating simulated objects that mimic the behavior of real components.
 With DIP, high-level modules can be tested in isolation using mock implementations of low-level modules.
 - Control Over Test Scenarios: Using mock objects, you can control and simulate various scenarios, inputs, and behaviors to thoroughly test different aspects of a high-level module.
-- Encouraging Test-Driven Development (TDD): Dependency Inversion aligns well with Test-Driven Development (TDD) practices and the FIRST principles.
+- **Encouraging Test-Driven Development (TDD):** Dependency Inversion aligns well with Test-Driven Development (TDD) practices and the FIRST principles.

 ### 4.3 Promoting Code Reusability and Maintainability